fanlidublin/DaysInDublin/Daily_Proverb.md

 - If you don't prioritize your life, someone else will.
 Greg McKeown

 - Do the thing you think you cannot do.
 Eleanor Roosevelt

+- The penalty for procrastination is the loss of hopes and dreams.
+Tai Lopez